Medical Policy: 02.04.53

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
 Genetic tests evaluated in this evidence review are available under the auspices of CLIA.
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of these tests.

-Gene expression profiling (GEP) for uveal melanoma with DecisionDx-UM is medically necessary for patients with primary, localized uveal melanoma.
+Gene expression profiling (GEP) for uveal melanoma (UM) with DecisionDx-UM is medically necessary for patients with primary, localized uveal melanoma and no evidence of metastatic disease.